-This article discusses how to use "hidden" variables to trigger a conditional section--if you want to learn more about how to set up conditional sections, click here.
+This article discusses how to use "hidden" variables to trigger a conditional section--learn more about how to set up conditional sections.

 What is a Hidden Variable?